 Filling a Possible Security Gap.
 An important concern facing both Balkan deployments is who, if anyone, will fulfill the tasks that they are currently performing as military forces are withdrawn.
 EUFOR and KFOR do not play a direct role in policing duties in Bosnia and Kosovo.
 However, they do provide "area security" by regular patrolling.
 In Bosnia, an EU Police Mission monitors, inspects, and provides advice to promote multi-ethnic, professional police forces that act according to European standards.
-The Office of the High Representative (OHR), the leading international civilian body in Bosnia, has attempted to increase central government control over the police, reducing the role of the semi-autonomous "entities."
+The Office of the High Representative (OHR), the leading international civilian body in Bosnia, has attempted to increase central government control over the police, reducing the role of the semi-autonomous "entities" within Bosnia.
 The United States and the EU believe such a move would make the police more efficient and effective, and increase Bosnia's unity.
 However, progress toward this goal has been slow, due to strong resistance from the Republika Srpska, the largely Serb entity.
 RS leaders see the police as a key bulwark of their power and do not want give up control over it.
+Police reforms passed by the Bosnian parliament in April 2008 were considerably weaker than those originally urged by the international community.